akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+11:37 AM 11/4/2020
+Enter and return are different now for selection renaming.
+Use enter to assign while renaming.

 7:57 PM 1/14/2020
 Ctrl click in hierarchys List toggles selected state for locators.
 Toggling collapsing selects item as current.